-The analysis is carried out with band-averaged maps at each frequency, which are calibrated in antenna temperature, smoothed to a one-degree Gaussian beam, and pixelized using an $N{\text{side}} = 64$ HEALPix grid.
+The analysis is carried out with band-averaged maps at each frequency, which are calibrated in antenna temperature, smoothed to a 1° Gaussian beam, and pixelized using an $N{side} = 64$ HEALPix grid.
 This makes the fit computationally manageable and ensures that pixel-pixel correlations are small, simplifying the error description.
-The maps use the csc |b| fit process described above to determine the zero-point.
+The maps use the csc |b| fit process described above to determine the zero point.

-Next we parameterize the emission in each pixel with a physical model.
-The model depends on the parameters in a non-linear way and the parameters can be highly correlated.
+Next, we parameterize the emission in each pixel with a physical model.
+The model depends on the parameters in a nonlinear way and the parameters can be highly correlated.
 A Monte Carlo chain is run for each pixel to determine the probability distribution for the parameters of the model using the Markov chain technique (Gilks et al. 1996).
 Because of parameter correlations, the matrix describing the optimal step size is not diagonal.
 The starting points and initial step proposal matrices are generated using a "best guess" from the data.
-In cases where the initial guess turns out to be poor, the fitting process is retried
+In cases where the initial guess turns out to be poor, the fitting process is retried using the existing chain to improve the guess.
+Any retries or poorly conditioned proposal matrices are flagged.
+Each chain is checked for convergence using the criteria described in Dunkley et al. (2005), and any lack of convergence is also flagged.